JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 The migration touches both the shared Compose Multiplatform code and the native iOS code.
 In the shared Kotlin code:

-* [Add title metadata to routes](#add-title-metadata-to-routes) so SwiftUI can render navigation bar titles without calling back into Kotlin.
+* [Add title metadata to routes](#add-title-metadata-to-routes) so SwiftUI can render navigation bar titles and back stack entries without calling back into Kotlin.
 * [Add navigation callbacks to the iOS entry point](#add-navigation-callbacks-to-the-ios-entry-point) so the iOS layer can control which tab is active and respond to navigation events.
 * [Intercept navigation at the Compose level](#intercept-navigation-at-the-compose-level) so detail routes are forwarded to Swift instead of being handled by Compose.
   This tutorial shows the Nav3 implementation — adapt this step if you use a different navigation library.